The puzzling paradoxes of product management

 You’re expected to have a wide range of competences, but have no defined outlet for your skills

 Many PMs have engineering backgrounds, but usually they should not be coding for weeks on end.
 Others are Excel jockeys, but whose main use of spreadsheets these days is to make little tables or project plans.
 Some have design backgrounds, but now have to ask their design team to export their Photoshop files to PNG.
 This can be frustrating, but good PMs are like water — they fill the gaps.
-They do what’s needed to do, and that constantly changes.
+They do what’s needed, and that constantly changes.
 If design is underwater, they help with some wireframes.
 If the team doesn’t have marketing resources, they write the blog posts.
 If engineering wants to talk through technical implementation, they step up to the whiteboard, or hack away.
 And if all is running smoothly, they step away, take care of the trash, and make sure nothing new blocks the way.

 You are expected to be “Mini-CEO” of your product, but have no hard power or authority